codefresh-io/docs.codefresh.io/_posts/2023-06-15-june-release-notes.md

 * Discrepancy in list of builds returned when running `GET {{baseUrl/workflow?pipeline=[pipeline-id]}}` query.
 * Shallow clone for a specific revision with `depth` argument results in error: `pathspec 'test' did not match any file(s) known to git`.
 * Composition stops randomly with error:`Could not get status for container <container-name>`.
+* Unable to define CRON triggers for pipelines.
 * Cross-account ECR pull in `freestyle` step fails with `(HTTP code 500) server error...`.
 * In the Builds page, steps are grayed out, and Output tab for a step displays `loading` instead of the step logs.
 * Creating a Git trigger for a repo name containing spaces fails with error: `Failed to create trigger...fails to match the required pattern...`.